1982606762/1982606762.github.io/source/_posts/DADIU-Proj.md

 The interact function needs the parameter to receive the action activity, and then for each action, it will create a new coroutine to wait for some seconds and run the action.

-In order to prevent the player from interacting multiple times while the actions are running, I use a variable to count the running coroutines, when it begins it +=1, and when it's done it will subtract 1.
+To prevent the player from interacting multiple times while the actions are running, I use a variable to count the running coroutines, when it begins it +=1, and when it's done it will subtract 1.

-## Implement puzzle-winning manager
+# Implement puzzle-winning manager

 Effect: In the game, there are different puzzles to be solved.
 I want to implement a manager that checks conditions to be met and then triggers some events.